rayryeng/python-sirajnet/README.md

 - stargazing this repository

 # If running the first time
-To allow the Gaussian doors to shine through, you may need to download the `wordnet` corpus that is part of NLTK which is a dependency of TextBlob.
-If not, it will generate many complicated Hilbert space errors that which mention that `Resource wordnet not found`.
+To allow the Gaussian doors to shine through, you may need to download the `omw-1.4` corpus that is part of NLTK which is a dependency of TextBlob.
+If not, it will generate many complicated Hilbert space errors that will show `Resource omw-1.4 not found` messages.
 To resolve this, please do the following in your Python REPL before running:

 ```
 >>> import nltk
->>> nltk.download('wordnet')
+>>> nltk.download('omw-1.4')
 ```